abhinav/git-spice/CONTRIBUTING.md

   [skip changelog]: reason why no changelog entry is needed
   ```

-- If you edit documentation in doc/, run `make README.md` to update the README.
+- If you edit documentation in doc/,
-  This requires stitchmd to be installed.
+  run `pipenv install && pipenv run mkdocs serve` to preview changes.

 - All commits must include meaningful commit messages.
 - Test new features and bug fixes.